 top of page

-Gather is working with St Giles to offer the WREN program, training for Community Champions - women with lived experience, who will use their experiences to create a positive change for themselves and other women in their communities.
+In 2022/2023 Gather worked with St Giles to offer the WREN program, training for Community Champions - women with lived experience, to use their experiences to create a positive change for themselves and other women in their communities.

-The Gather WREN program is funded by St Giles Trust.
+The Gather WREN program was funded by St Giles Trust.

-Through the WREN (Women Rising Enabling Neighbourhoods) project, trained Women Community Champions, could provide support to other women in their communities.
+Through the WREN (Women Rising Enabling Neighbourhoods) project, Gather volunteers were trained to become Women Community Champions, providing support to other women in their communities.

 Group Lecture_edited.jpg